Introduction

 Teachers who create a safe and compassionate classroom environment help students feel appropriate seeking help.
 Worthwhile reinforcement, encouragement, and comprehensive discussions make a big difference.

-The Role of School Counselors and Support Staff
+The Role of School Counsellors and Support Staff

-School counselors, psychologists, and social workers play a key role in designing intervention programs and connecting students to resources.
+School counsellors, psychologists, and social workers play a key role in designing intervention programs and connecting students to resources.

 1. Screening and Assessment

-They use patterned tools and teacher referrals to identify students who may need supplementary support, such as academic assessments or behavioral screenings.
+They use patterned tools and teacher referrals to identify students who may need supplementary support, such as academic assessments or behavioural screenings.

 3. Crisis Intervention

-In cases of immediate risk—such as bullying, abuse, or mental health crises—counselors act rapidly to insure safety and coordinate with parents and external agencies if needed.
+In cases of immediate risk—such as bullying, abuse, or mental health crises—counsellors act rapidly to insure safety and coordinate with parents and external agencies if needed.

 4. Tracking and Evaluation